Come along for a cuppa and a chat to see how we can help you return to work.

 HeadsUp provides support and advice to people in Essex with common mental health problems to help them get back into the workplace after a period of unemployment.
 HeadsUp is funded by the European Social Fund and the National Lottery Community Fund.

-We know that the idea of returning to work after an absence can be really daunting.
-However, we believe that being in work or education can provide you with loads of amazing benefits such as a boost in self-confidence, purpose, an opportunity to make new friends and the chance to learn new skills.
+We know that the idea of getting back to work after a period of unemployment can be really daunting.
+However, we believe that returning to work or education can provide you with loads of amazing benefits such as a boost in self-confidence, purpose, an opportunity to make new friends and the chance to learn new skills.

 We know the first step is the hardest but we’re here to help